Plagiatus/datapacks/itemchallenge/README.md

 ## How to set up

-After the datapack has been added to your world and activated, you need to find a good place for the shrine to be placed. if you think you've found that place, stand there and run
+Download the zip file and place it into your `world/datapacks` folder.
+If the world is already running, run `reload`.
+That's all you need to do.
+Now you need to find a good place for the shrine to be placed. if you think you've found that place, stand there and run

     function itemchallenge:spawn_shrine